tarunrs/InfilectCodingChallenge/README.md

 - Run Dress.py to create required table
 - Run get_links.py to crawl the dresses page to get ~10000 links to dresses
 - This will create a links file which contains a list of links to crawl
-- Run crawl_dress to crawl individual dress page to extract the required details and populate in the database
+- Run crawl_dress to crawl individual dress page to extract the required details and populate the database
-- Run the following two commans to mark "party" dresses
+- Run the following two commands to mark "party" dresses
   - update dress set is_party=1 where description like '%party%';
   - update dress set is_party=1 where description like '%parties%';
 - Run create_model.py to create a binary classifier. is_party will be set to 2 for the rows which the model predicts to be "party" dresses